Choosing the Best Font for Email Marketing Campaigns

 It’s better to avoid the Curlz font in email design as the extra curls on each letter can be visually distracting.
 Plus, it makes the text harder to read.

 Curlz is not an appropriate typeface for any serious or formal text.
-It should only be used for playful applications, such as invitations for a young child’s birthday party.
+It should only be used when playfulness is justified like on an invitation or in media addressed to children.

 Source: Company Folders